Small versus large scale

 1. A mechanistic versus systemic approach to economics

-- Success or ruin in business
+2. Success or ruin in business

 We didn't discuss the dynamics of the economies of large much further, but here are two examples of dynamics that lower prices per unit:

-The journalist then asked: I understand why economies of large scale makes it cheaper, and I understand why making something cheaper per unit is a benefit.
+The journalist then asked: "I understand why economies of scale make it cheaper, and I understand why making something cheaper per unit is a benefit."
 The cheaper the wind turbines, the more we can set up.
 How are the economies of small a benefit?
-Where is the economic benefit in tangibility for example?
+Where is the economic benefit in tangibility, for example?

-- Success or ruin in business
+2. Success or ruin in business

 Tangibility reflects the value of the task and its context being concrete for the decision maker.

-We can give you an example.
-The bigger the organization, the further away the decision maker is from the task and the context, and the further away the decision maker is from the task and context, the more difficult it is to evaluate whether something is a low hanging fruit versus a high hanging fruit.
-On paper, far away, almost everything looks like a low hanging fruit.
-Nothing is impossible for the man who does not have to do it himself, as A. H. Weiler once wrote.
-In real life, there are very few low hanging fruits.
-The ability to distinguish one from the other is important, and your chance of doing that increases with a high level of tangibility.
-That is difficult to put into a universal equation like that of economies of large, but anyone who has ever done any work in a business knows the value of hiring the right persons, choosing the projects, and making the right priorities.
-There are no guarantees, but you can give yourself a tangible and simpler or an abstract and more complex foundation to make those decisions on.
-And in the end, that's not a matter of a lower price per unit in the short run, it's a matter of survival versus ruin in the long run.
+In real life, there are very few low-hanging fruit.
+The ability to distinguish one from the other is essential, and your chance of doing that increases with a high level of tangibility.
+That isn't easy to put into a universal equation like that of economies of scale, but anyone who has ever done any work in a business knows the value of hiring the right people, choosing the right projects, and setting the right priorities.
+There are no guarantees, but you can give yourself a tangible, simpler foundation or an abstract, more complex one to make those decisions on.

 In relation to the green transition, there is a strong tie between tangibility and experimentation.

-Having quality in one’s experimentation has not become less important in the 21st century — quite the opposite.
-The accelerating ecological crisis requires us to step into profoundly unknown territory in search of answers.
-Whether it involves technological innovation, social innovation, innovation in supply chain design, or innovation in how your business might scale your impact the best way (and here is a link to our crash course on how to do that differently).
+Having quality in one's experimentation has not become less important in the 21st century — quite the opposite.
+The accelerating ecological crisis requires us to step into profoundly unknown territory in search of answers, whether it involves technological innovation, social innovation, innovation in supply chain design, or innovation in how your business might scale your impact the best way (and here is a link to our crash course on how to do that differently).

-Good experimentation requires a high degree of tangibility.
-The closer the decision-maker is to reality, the more directly the feedback is received — and the more nuanced and detailed that feedback becomes.
-Naturally, the time perspective also has a significant influence on the quality of one’s experimentation.
-It is, of course, an advantage to be able to respond to feedback in due time.
-That shows the link between tangibility, and the other economies of small flexibility (we will unpack that more in a future email).
+Naturally, the time perspective also significantly influences the quality of one's experimentation.
+It is, of course, an advantage to respond to feedback promptly.
+That shows the link between tangibility and one of the other economies of small flexibility (we will unpack that more in a future email).